-While the project description is not fully developed relative to all in-water components, the Project seeks to potentially add a boat dock and aquaculture facilities in the Sweetwater River Channel.
+While the project description is not fully developed relative to all in water components, the The Project seeks to potentially add a boat dock and aquaculture facilities within slips in the Sweetwater River Channel.
 The boat dock would be shore parallel, on the north side of the channel, and east of the existing entrance to Pier 32 Marina.
-Although not yet specified, aquaculture facilities are also envisioned within the Sweetwater River Channel just offshore of Pier 32 Marina.
-The boat docks and aquaculture facilities would be located over water that is within, National City, Chula Vista, and the Port of San Diego.
-This is generally the area from the entrance to Pier 32 Marina to the pedestrian bridge of the Sweetwater River (Figure 3).
+Although not yet specified, aquaculture facilities are also envisioned withinAnother shore parallel dock without slips would be added inside the Pier 32 Marina running parallel to the riprap jetty that separates Pier 32 Marina from the Sweetwater River Channel-just offshore of Pier 32 Marina...
+Finally, the Project seeks to add vessel moorings in the Sweetwater River Channel.
+The boat docks and aquaculturemooring facilities would be located over water that is within, National City, Chula Vista, and the Port of San Diego.
+This is generally the area from the entrance to Pier 32 Marina to the pedestrian bridge of the Sweetwater River (Figure 3).over the Sweetwater River (Figure 3).
+Note that the "study area" delineated in Figure 3 differs from that denoted in Figure 2 because Figure 3 focuses only on the area where Project elements have the potential to impact eelgrass.

 Given the potential extent of proposed project elements relative to the area available, it is likely that much of the eelgrass shown in Figure 3 would be impacted.
-Impacts would result from shading associated with docks and aquaculture facilities.
+Impacts would result from shading associated with docks, and vessels, and aquaculture facilities.
 It is difficult to assess exactly how much of this eelgrass would be impacted given the extent of the proposed features and the limited area within which those features would be placed.
 For this reason, it should be assumed that all of the 7,590 square meters (1.88 acres) of eelgrass between the entrance to Pier 32 and the pedestrian bridge would be impacted.
+Was assumed that all of the eelgrass occurring beneath the proposed structures would be impacted.
+Ultimately, surveys performed in accordance with the CEMP will need to be performed before and after the improvements to determine the actual level of impact.
+It is likely that some eelgrass will persist in the proposed mooring area.
+This is particularly true if ecologically sensitive mooring systems are used.
+These systems use flexible mooring lines instead of traditional block and chain; this reduces the dragging of mooring tackle on the bottom.

-Eelgrass impacts to 7,590 square meters (1.88 acres) of eelgrass would require successful transplantation of 9,108 square meters (2.25 acres) of eelgrass to meet the 1.2:1 mitigation ratio as specified within the CEMP.
+Eelgrass Given the uncertainty associated with eelgrass impacts, the worst-case scenario of impacts to 7,590eelgrass was determined to be 5,322 square meters (1.88 acres32 acre) of eelgrass.
+If all of this eelgrass were to be impacted, it would require successful transplantation of 9,1086,386 square meters (2.25 acres1.58 acre) of eelgrass to meet the 1.2:1 mitigation ratio as specified within the CEMP.
 The CEMP recommends a 1.38:1 transplant ratio to ensure success of the 1.2:1 mitigation ratio for transplants in southern California.
-This would require 10,474 square meters (2.59 acres) of plantable eelgrass area.
+This would require 10,4747,344 square meters (2.59 acres1.81 acre) of plantable eelgrass area.